 Exercise itself is a great stress-buster.
 If you have got spare time, work on your body & health.
 Exercise is one thing that most successful people do regularly.
 Most people know that exercise is a good way of keeping stress at bay.

-Exercise helps to reduce stress.
-You will sleep well, have a better metabolism, and will feel more energetic.
+Exercise helps to reduce stress and with the help of a good mattress from somewhere like Leesa, you can combat stress, you will sleep well, have a better metabolism, and will feel more energetic.
 Exercise also makes you more disciplined.
 Hence, it’s really one of the best things to pursue in your spare time.

 Go out for a brisk walk or swimming.
 Dancing, yoga or meditation is also great.
 It lets us let out all the anger and frustration we might have stored up over the course of a busy day.